gigascience/gigadb-website/docs/TLS.md

 lrwxrwxrwx.
 1 root root 61 May 15 13:55 privkey.pem -> /etc/letsencrypt/archive/ec2-staging.gigadb.link/privkey1.pem
 ```

-4. In order to make certbot work which requires a renewal config file, all the existing certs have to been removed first, which can be done by:
+4. In order to make certbot work which requires a renewal config file, all the existing certs have to be removed first, which can be done by:

 4.1 Delete all the existing certs by going to your gitlab pipeline and execute the job sd_teardown or ld_teardown.